 This additional funding will be spent on a range of strategies to enable them to make the same educational progress as their peers.
 Strategies may include:

-- Ensuring our best teachers are allocated to these students
+- Providing high quality teaching and ensuring, where possible, our best teachers are allocated to these students

-- Provision of additional intervention classes where appropriate
+- Targeted academic support, such as the provision of additional intervention classes where appropriate

 - Contribution towards the cost of school uniform and other items necessary for the school day